InventiStudio/portfolio/blog-posts/en/7-vuejs-with-constructor-pattern.md

   pl:        vuejs-ze-wzorcem-projektowym-konstruktor
 cover:       vuejs-with-constructor-pattern__cover.png
 miniCover:   vuejs-with-constructor-pattern__cover--mini.png
-date:        2019-02-24
+date:        2019-02-26
-description: Constructor is a design pattern that allows us to create multiple object instances, which share some common functionalities and are created by using the same interface, providing a great consistency.
+description: Constructor is a design pattern that allows us to create multiple object instances, which share some common functionalities and are created by the same interface, providing a better code consistency.
 It can be used to create components, plugins, but we find it especially useful in a case of API resources management in our Vue.js front-end applications!
 isProject:   false
 ---

 ## The problem

-Imagine you're building an app, where one of the API resources is a car.
-It has a `brand` and a `model` fields.
-You're creating a few forms with `brand` and `model` inputs.
-You sometimes also want to show car's full name, which is basically `brand.concat(" ", model)`.
-How do you approach such a case — repeat the code across multiple files?
+Imagine you're building an app where one of the API resources is a car.
+It has a `brand` and a `model` properites.
+You have to create a few forms, some for creation of car, some for the update of existing cars.
+You also naturally need some client-side validation for these values.
+Sometimes, you also want to show car's full name, which is basically `brand.concat(" ", model)`.
+How do you approach such a case — repeat your code across multiple files?
 Create a component our of it, which might not always be flexible enough and easily testable?
-What if API suddenly changes the `model` property name to `type`?
-Would you search across the whole project for a word "model"?
+You could split these functionalities into some utils and services, but wouldn't in be tiresome to have so many `import` statements?
+What if API suddenly changes the `model` property name to `type`, and `brand` validation should only pass when it's italian car?
+Would you search across the whole project for a word "model", to adjust every occurrence?

-Fortunately — we have a solution for that!
+Want to check how we're dealing with that at [InventiStudio](https://inventi.studio/en/)?

 ## What is a Constructor Pattern?

-Constructor is a design pattern that allows us to create multiple object instances, which share some common functionalities and are created by using the same interface, providing a great consistency.
+Constructor is a design pattern that allows us to create multiple object instances, which share some common functionalities and are created by the same interface, providing a better code consistency.
 It can be used to create components, plugins, but we find it especially useful in a case of API resources management in our **Vue.js front-end** applications!

 ## Basic Constructor

-In the pre-ES6 era, we could use constructor in the following fashion:
+In the pre-ES6 era, we could create and use constructor in the following fashion:

 ```javascript
 function Car(brand, model) {